 - Your child is prepped for surgery.
-The liver transplant surgery may take 4 to 12 hours.
-Patients can typically go home 7 to 14 days following the surgery.
-If your child is sick or if an emergency situation arises, your child’s surgery may be canceled.
+The liver transplant surgery may take four to 12 hours.
+Patients can typically go home seven to 14 days following the surgery.
+If your child is sick, or if an emergency situation arises, your child's surgery may be canceled.

-To understand how patients are matched on the national waiting list, think of the list as a “pool” of patients.
-When an organ is available, UNOS searches the entire “pool” for a match.
+The UNOS list has a pool of patients who are waiting for a liver donation.
+When a liver is available, UNOS searches their entire pool for a potential match.
 The liver is given to the child with the highest Pediatric End Stage Liver Disease (PELD) score and with the same blood type and size.

 Other factors involved with the matching process include:

-- The same blood type: The four most common blood types are O, A, B and AB.
+- Same blood type transplants: The four most common blood types are O, A, B and AB.
 Pediatric liver transplants are typically performed with the same blood type.
 This also includes type O, which is a “universal donor” and can be given to types A or B.

-- A different blood type: Under urgent conditions your child may receive a different blood type liver, such as a blood type A to type B.
+- Different blood type transplants: Under urgent conditions your child may receive a different blood type liver.

 Waiting for a deceased donor liver can take time.
 If you have questions or concerns, please talk to the Children's liver transplant team.